 Many people are searching for harissa because of its capacity to enliven particular dishes.
 If you haven’t found any yet, don’t worry, there is still hope as there are a number of harissa alternatives for you to try.

-Cooking can be bothersome, especially if you have run out of a particular ingredient and it is it is nowhere to be found in your kitchen or nearby grocery stores.
+Cooking can be bothersome, especially if you have run out of a particular ingredient and it is nowhere to be found in your kitchen or nearby grocery stores.
 This situation is inevitable sometimes, but it’s not impossible to overcome this predicament if you are both quick-witted and resourceful.

 I have listed all of the possible ingredients that can recreate the same taste as harissa.
 Here they are: